Layer Adaptive Node Selection in Bayesian Neural Networks: Statistical Guarantees and Implementation Details: Numerical Experiments

+The results of MLP network experiments on MNIST and Fashion-MNIST are presented in Figure~\ref{fig:MLP-Experiments}.
+We provide test data accuracy, model compression ratio, and layer-wise node sparsities in each experiment.

-We also provide the plots of predictive accuracy and layer-wise sparsities for 400-400 architecture to further investigate how performance changes as we induce sparsity in our network.
-In figure~\ref{fig:MNIST400-accuracy}, we observe that as we start to learn sparse network our model peaks in predictive performance when most of the nodes are present in the model and it starts to drop as we a learn sparser network.
-The predictive accuracy finally stabilizes after 100 epochs when the sparsity is also converged to a steady state (Figure~\ref{fig:MNIST400-sparsity}).
-We observe similar patterns for accuracy and sparsity trade-offs for rest of the architectures.
-We can also stop inducing sparsity around $50^\text{th}$ epoch where we are left with almost 60\% of hidden layer nodes and further train it as a dense model.
-This could allow for higher predictive performance at the expense of more dense model.
+In MLP-MNIST experiment (Figure~\ref{fig:MLP-MNIST-Test-Acc} - \ref{fig:MLP-MNIST-layer2-sparsity}), we observe that VBNN and SS-IG models only require $\sim 400$ epochs to achieve stable predictive performance (Figure~\ref{fig:MLP-MNIST-Test-Acc}).
+In contrast, SV-BNN slightly degrades after 600 epochs and takes longer to achieve convergence in layer-wise node sparsities compared to our approach (Figure~\ref{fig:MLP-MNIST-layer1-sparsity} and \ref{fig:MLP-MNIST-layer2-sparsity}).
+Moreover, for SS-IG model, we observe that as we start to learn sparse network our model shows peak test accuracy when most of the nodes are present in the model and it starts to drop as we learn sparser network and ultimately the test accuracy stabilizes when the node sparsities converge.
+Furthermore, SV-BNN has better model compression ratio (Figure~\ref{fig:MLP-MNIST-Compression-Ratio}) in this experiment at the expense of lower predictive performance.
+Our method is prunes off $\sim 80\%$ of first hidden layer nodes and $\sim 90\%$ of second hidden layer nodes at the expense of $\sim 2\%$ accuracy loss due to sparsification compared to the dense VBNN.

+In MLP-Fashion-MNIST experiment (Figure~\ref{fig:MLP-Fashion-MNIST-Test-Acc} - \ref{fig:MLP-Fashion-MNIST-layer2-sparsity}), we observe that VBNN model takes $\sim 200$ epochs and our model takes $\sim 600$ epochs for convergence.
+SV-BNN model takes longer to achieve convergence in layer-wise node sparsities (Figure~\ref{fig:MLP-Fashion-MNIST-layer1-sparsity} and \ref{fig:MLP-Fashion-MNIST-layer2-sparsity}).
+We also observe the complementary behavior of our model and SV-BNN in memory and computational efficiency where our model achieves better layer-wise node sparsities and SV-BNN has better model compression ratio (Figure~\ref{fig:MLP-Fashion-MNIST-Compression-Ratio}) with both models having similar predictive performance (Figure~\ref{fig:MLP-Fashion-MNIST-Test-Acc}).
+Furthermore, our method prunes off $\sim 90\%$ of first hidden layer nodes and $\sim 92\%$ of second hidden layer nodes at the expense of $\sim 3\%$ accuracy loss due to sparsification compared to the densely connected VBNN.